Do teachers know about the historic changes in students’ first amendment rights?

 See what happened at the Supreme Court level—-> in Your Freedom, Your Power [CLICK HERE TO ORDER].

-What is this — a legal evolution?
+Is this a legal evolution?

 In a word —YES!
 It is what I call the frontier of legal evolution.
 It is changing now and it will continue to change at a rate exceeding all other fields of law, as technology not only repeatedly changes, but becomes part of our social norm for children.
 I didn’t get a cell phone until I was a teen.
 Today, kids are practically born with mobile phones in their infant hands and iPads in their toddler laps.
 Let’s face it, digital learning is only growing, and potentially forever more, education will never be the same.
 More so, like it or not, kids are citizens too and they do have protections of the First Amendment.